-Equipment Maintenance Keep existing equipment functioning and software licenses Required for student learning and meeting articulation requirements. \$15K/Year; new equipment
+Equipment Maintenance Keep existing equipment functioning.
+Required for student learning and meeting articulation requirements. \$7K/Year; new lab equipment

 X. Final Summary of Goals, Commitments to Action, and Resource Requests

 1. Upon completion of this program plan, provide a comprehensive summary of your goals and action plans for the next 4 years.